Anonym0usLemon/Tattoo-Parlor/README.md

 # Tattoo Parlor Website

 This is a fully featured website with 16 pages.
-Designed by iNET Web and developed by me.
 I was given a photoshop mockup and was tasked with coding it from scratch.
 It was my first project that I completed within my first 30 days at iNET and I used the .NET framework originally.
 But later redid the project in React.

 ### Hosted Here: https://anonym0uslemon.github.io/Tattoo-Parlor---Frontend/